-This article illustrates how to create a ranking graph in excel.
+This article illustrates how to create a ranking graph in Excel.
 A ranking graph can be very helpful to keep track of the performances of your employees, the demand for different products, sales made by different stores that you own, and many other areas like these.
 The following picture highlights the purpose of this article.
 Have a quick look to learn how to do that.

-5 Ways to Create a Ranking Graph in Excel
+Watch Video – Create a Ranking Graph in Excel

 1. Create a Ranking Graph with Sort Command in Excel

 Imagine you have the following dataset.
 It contains a list of the wealthiest persons in the USA.

 - Now, select the entire dataset (B4:C14).
 Then, select Insert >> 2-D Column as shown in the picture below.

 - After that, you will see the graph below.
 However, the graph does not show the data based on the highest to lowest ranking or vice versa.

 - Now, to solve this problem, select the Net Worth column.
 Then select Sort & Filter >> Sort Largest to Smallest from the Home tab as shown below.
 A warning will appear after that.
 Choose Expand the Selection in the Sort Warning window.
 Then hit the Sort button.

 - After that, the graph will look like the one below.